sf-wdi-37/intro-ajax/README.md

 AJAX is a fast, user-friendly way to access data from external resources, when that data is available through a web API.

 In order to make complex web apps, we will probably want information from some of the amazing resources that provide rich, useful data.
-If you want to integrate maps, social media, live searched images, or any other user controlled data, you're going to want an API and AJAX to access it.
+If you want to integrate maps, social media, live searched images, or any other user controlled data, you're going to want to use an API.
+If you want to reduce page refreshes from HTTP requests/reponses, AJAX is the tool for you!

 ### What are the objectives?
 <!-- specific/measurable goal for students to achieve -->
 *After this workshop, developers will be able to:*

 - find and read documentation for useful APIs
-- explain the difference between AJAX and synchronous web data transfer
+- explain the difference between AJAX and normal HTTP synchronous web data transfer
 - use AJAX with jQuery's `$.ajax` to GET data from an API
 - describe the meaning of `method:`, `url:`, and `success:` keys in jQuery's `$.ajax` syntax
 - give an example of where AJAX would be used in code for a website